 Some even issue aural warnings to the pilot helping him to avoid a potential midair collision or even flight into terrain.

-For the experimental homebuilt aircraft pilot these are usually quite expensive systems, except for the portable CAS and the good old see and be seen system (which has its flaws).
+For the experimental homebuilt aircraft pilot these are usually quite expensive systems, except for the portable CAS and the good old see and be seen system (which has obvious flaws).
 New ADS-B In solutions nowadays offers a receiver with connection to a mobile device as weather/ traffic display.

 There are two components to this system: an OUT and an IN.
 With ADS-B Out an aircraft is equipped with a suitable transponder at 1090 MHz and certified GPS receiver and the aircraft can transmit its GPS position, altitude and more.
 This OUT system can use also another frequency at 978 MHz to relieve congestion.
 The FAA would like to see 1090 MHz exclusively used above 18000 ft.
 It requires no input from you, but needs integration with other aircraft systems like a GPS receiver for its position and a transponder for transmissions.

 ADS-B In receives traffic information at two frequencies from nearby ADS-B Out aircraft, when triggered from ground station transmission, or your own ADS-B transponder.
 When in proximity to a ground station, some ADS-B devices will also receive FIS-B weather, NOTAMs, and TFR information when the app you use supports it.